mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/home-rentals.md

     }
     ```

     Now you can run queries directly on the demo database.
-Let's start by previewing the data we will use to train our predictor:
+Let's preview the data that we'll use to train our predictor.

     ```sql
     SELECT *